-Break down silos and come together with professionals from across the built environment and public sector to tackle the major issues facing urban development in an environment where it is safe to ask questions.
+Break down silos and come together with professionals to tackle the major issues facing urban development in an environment where it is safe to ask questions.

-Gain frank insight from internal and external experts, including developers, investors, scientists, designers, city leaders and researchers.
+Gain frank insight from experts, including authors, scientists, cultural leaders, developers, investors, scientists, designers, community workers and city leaders.

-Ideal for the whole placemaking team, from developer to designer, investor to local government, come to the Festival and meet new partners in a relaxed and inclusive atmosphere.
-Finish the day with a celebration of the best in place at The Pineapples awards party.
+Ideal for the whole placemaking team, from developer to designer, investor to local government.
+Includes our inspiring celebration of the best in place, The Pineapples awards.

 “Genuinely vibrant, exciting and thought-provoking”